 Skiing in Val d'Isère

 The Val d'Isère ski area offers some of the best skiing in the world.
 Combined with its neighbouring resort, Tignes, Val d'Isère makes up one half of the Espace Killy ski area - the major rival to the Trois Vallées and of equal excellence.
 It is has over 300km of piste (both challenging and wide blues) and unlimited excellent off-piste skiing, enough to keep everyone happy from beginner to expert.
 The lift company are always investing in improving the fast and modern lift system which is now one of the best in the Europe.
 Because of its height, the sophisticated snow-making and high level of maintenance, Val d'Isère has a superb snow record history and perfectly groomed pistes from the end of November to the beginning of May.
-The resort is renowned for quality mountain restaurants, of which they are in abundance.
+The resort is renowned for quality mountain restaurants, of which there are in abundance.

 Skiing Val d'Isère Piste Map